Document

 Right classification of income plays an important role as the method of computation, deductions, incentives, and tax rates prescribed vary for different heads of income.
 Let’s quickly test you on this.
 Would you classify your income from share trading and investment as PGBP income or income from capital gains?
 The answer seems simple right - Capital Gains

 Well, not entirely correct.
-There has always been confusion/litigation regarding the classification of income between PGBP income or income from capital gains in the case of commodities including stocks and shares.
+There has always been confusion/litigation regarding the classification of income between PGBP income and income from capital gains in the case of commodities including stocks and shares.

 What is Speculative Income?